6110-sp24/6110-sp24.github.io/_pages/project/phase_5.md

 ## Derby

-{: .note }
-More information about the Compiler Derby will be posted later.

 On the last day of class (May 14), we will run a Compiler Derby in which your group will compete against other groups to identify the compiler that produces the fastest code.
-The programs used in the derby will be similar to/include the ones in the benchmark suite on the autograder.
+The programs used in the derby will be the ones in the benchmark suite on the autograder.
+Each team will also get a chance to give a short, informal explanation of their compiler.

 ## Specifications